Introduction to React Props

 How do Props work in React?

-As we have discussed above that props are immutable which means they are read only and are also unidirectional.
-The data can be passed only through the parents to the child components and it cannot be changed by the child components.
-In React, props carries the data to the different components and the data each prop contains cannot be changed in the lifespan of the application.
+As we have discussed above that props are immutable, which means they are read-only and are also unidirectional.
+The data can be passed only through the parents to the child components, and the child components cannot change it.
+In React, props carry the data to the different components, and the data each prop contains cannot be changed in the application’s lifespan.
 Only props cannot make the app dynamic and interactive.
-For making the app more interactive to the user we need to use state along with props.
+To make the app more interactive to the user, we need to use state along with props.

 States and props work great together.
-They working together form the data model of the application.
-States helps in the data which can change on the basis of different user actions and the props are used for the data which can be immutable.
+They work together to form the data model of the application.
+States help in the data, which can change on the basis of different user actions, and the props are used for the data, which can be immutable.

 React Props Validation

 In the example below, we have created the App component with all the props that we need.
 For props validation, App.propTypes is used.
 We will get a console warning if some of the props aren’t using the correct type that we have assigned.
 We will set App.defaultProps, after specifying validation patterns.
-We have created a student data validation portal, where a student’s name, roll number, attendance, marks are validated against the data types string, number, boolean, and float respectively.
-In the example below, we have put the correct data for all the values, except marks obtained, so the validation against the marks obtained is “False”.
+We have developed a student data validation portal that validates a student’s name, roll number, attendance, and marks against specific data types.
+The name is validated as a string, roll number as a number, attendance as a boolean, and marks as a float. correct data for all the values, except marks obtained, so the validation against the marks obtained is “False.”

 index.js